 Whatever your children's age - because even adult children are affected - the impact of a divorce can be one of the most life-changing and distressing things that will happen to a child.
 However, the impact does depend to some extent on how you and your partner handle it.
 You can minimise their distress, and I'm here to show you how.

-First of all though - if you're at all unsure about ending your relationship or marriage, then please do have a look at my End Relationship Test.
+First of all though - if you're at all unsure about ending your relationship or marriage, then please do have a look at my Stay or Walk Away relationship test.
 This can help you make the right decision - whatever that may be for you.

 The effects of divorce on your children can vary hugely.
 So, here's what I hope you'll consider:

 There's another important list of factors on the next page of this article to help you consider divorce and its effects on children.

 It's imperative for you as a parent to consider how divorce affects your children.
 So, keeping your children's best interests in the forefront of you mind is likely to make the process more manageable for them.
 Ultimately seeing your children cope will make it that much easier for you too.